Woodfin facing 7 contenders in Birmingham’s race for mayor

 Lashunda Scales

 Lashunda Scales has represented District 1 on the Jefferson County Commission since 2018 and is now president of the commission pro tem.
 She previously served on the Birmingham City Council between 2009 and 2018.
-In June 2013, she was indicted on two felony charges and six counts of using her official office for personal gain and voter interference.
+In June 2013, a criminal case was brought against Scales including two indictments and six counts accusing her of using her official office for personal gain and voter interference.
+(Editor’s Note: The previous sentence has been revised for clarification.)
 She later took a plea deal that dropped the charges down to misdemeanor counts; Scales pleaded guilty to one count of ethics violations and one count of interfering with a voter while inside a polling place.

 Christopher Woods